flopana77/klipper/docs/Config_Reference.md

 #unretract_extra_length: 0.0
 #   The *additional* length (in mm) to add or the length to subtract
 #   from the filament move when unretracting compared to the retract
 #   move length.
-This allows priming the nozzel (positive extra length)
+This allows priming the nozzle (positive extra length)
 #   or delaying extrusion after unretracting (negative length).
 The
 #   latter may help reduce blobbing.
 The minimum value is -1 mm
 #   (2.41 mm3 volume), the default value is 0 mm.